 Play a role in the evolution of our neighborhood senior village while you expand your social circle, refresh those workplace skills you spent so long developing, or just enjoy the satisfaction that comes with being a community volunteer.
-Volunteers are not required to be Village members.
+Volunteers are required to live in the Village service area of the Southwest Waterfront or Navy Yard (ZIP Codes 20024 and 20003) but are not required to be Village members.

 Being involved with the day-to-day operation of the Village is the perfect opportunity for volunteers seeking tasks that are detail oriented, focused, offer flexibility, and critical to our success.